-During the financial year ended December 31, 2022, the Human Resources Committee retained Mercer (Canada) Limited ("Mercer") to provide assistance to the Human Resources Committee in determining compensation for the Company's directors.
+During the financial year ended December 31, 2023, the Human Resources Committee retained Mercer (Canada) Limited ("Mercer") to provide assistance to the Human Resources Committee in determining compensation for the Company's directors, as well as officers.
 Mercer was originally retained in 2012 by Wheaton.
-See "Role of the Compensation Consultant" on page 56 for further details regarding the engagement of Mercer by the Human Resources Committee.
+See "Role of the Compensation Consultant" on page 58 for further details regarding the engagement of Mercer by the Human Resources Committee.